 - Callout lines for free estimates, emergency service, etc.

 These extensions don't cost extra.
 They just take configuration.
-And they roughly double the visible surface area of your ad, which directly translates to more clicks.
-If your ad is just a headline and a link, you're leaving money on the table.
+They can make the ad more useful, more visible, and easier to act on.
+If your ad is just a headline and a link, the searcher may not get enough information to call.

 Track what matters, not what looks impressive